 The Wattbike Atom is one of the most realistic riding experiences you can get without venturing outdoors, as it looks and feels like a lithe carbon road racer, yet it is easily connected to Zwift and other interactive apps that make the business of working out more fun.
 If you have a suitable bike of your own, you might alternatively consider one of the best turbo trainers.

 This isn't the cheapest piece of home gym equipment, but it is also in no way near the most expensive treadmill, yet it offers some extremely competitive features.
-These include a generous 12 percent incline gradient, built-in workout fan, 32 pre-set workout programmes and an LED display that offers all sorts of fitness metrics to suit various training regimes.
+These include a generous 12 per cent incline gradient, a built-in workout fan, 32 pre-set workout programmes and an LED display that offers all sorts of fitness metrics to suit various training regimes.

-Great for heavy use, the treadmill features a professional grade motor that is built with high-grade components and features a dynamically spin-balanced assembly (whatever that means) to power the treadmill up to a top speed of 22 kph / 13.6 mph.
+Great for heavy use, the treadmill features a professional-grade motor that is built with high-grade components and features a dynamically spin-balanced assembly (whatever that means) to power the treadmill up to a top speed of 22 kph / 13.6 mph.
 That might not be a full commercial gym sprint pace, but it's more than enough for a domestic jog.